 Are you the kind of women that finds relaxation includes lighting candles in all rooms around the house?
 You stop and think, what a wonderful ambiance & aroma.
 Somehow, over the years you have fallen intoxicatingly in love with candles.
 And now you may find yourself unaware of the significant damage these seemingly innocent scents can cause.

 Toxic candles may be keeping your heart sick.
-According to a new study in Environmental Health Perspectives, a daily squirt of air freshener or a few hours around a burning scented candle every day could be doing irreparable damage to your heart.
+According to a new study in Environmental Health Perspectives, a daily squirt of air freshener or a few hours around a burning scented candle every day could be doing irreparable damage to our heart.
 The findings were based on a long-running Swiss study on air pollution, and lung and heart diseases that involved adults over age 50.
-The 581 adults involved in the study filled out questionnaires based on their use of cleaning products, air fresheners and other household products, and then underwent 24-hour electrocardiograms so the researchers could monitor something called heart rate variability, a marker of cardiovascular health.(4)
+The 581 adults involved in the study filled out questionnaires based on their use of cleaning products, air fresheners and other household products, and then underwent 24-hour electrocardiograms so the researchers could monitor something called heart-rate variability, a marker of cardiovascular health.(4)

-Endocrine Disruptors are in our homes, masquerading as toxic scents.
-Exposure to high amounts of lead from toxic candles has been linked to hormone disruption, behavioral problems, learning disabilities, and numerous health problems.
-Air fresheners, perfumes, household detergents, dryer sheets, and candles are just a fraction of that list.
 Xenoestrogens are synthetic chemicals that mimic or interfere with estrogen in our bodies.
 They form a subset of a broader group of chemicals known as endocrine disruptors.
 Exposure to xenoestrogens, have been linked to obesity, breast, colon and ovarian cancers and to decreased testosterone levels, prostate cancer, and lowered sperm count in men.

-Phthalates are Endocrine disruptors.
-Using these products can interrupt our ability to loose weight.(3) They are chemicals found in cosmetics, scented candles, and plastics and can increase the risk of developing type 2 diabetes.
-According to a 2012 study, individuals with higher phthalate levels had roughly twice the risk of developing diabetes compared to those with lower levels.(2)
+Phthalates are endocrine disruptors.
+They are chemicals found in cosmetics, scented candles, and plastics and can increase the risk of developing type 2 diabetes.
+According to a 2012 study, individuals with higher phthalate levels had roughly twice the risk of developing diabetes compared to those with lower levels.(2) Using these products can interrupt our ability to loose weight.(3)

-copyright@2015,2016ConnieRogers All Rights Reserved
+All Rights Reserved